 The Architect of Remembrance

 The dweller of a city may one day wonder: “Why does my city work so poorly?
 What can I do about it?”
-My function as Architect of Remembrance is to agree that the city has, indeed, been degraded; to help the city dweller coming out of hypnosis to remember their function in the original city, if they choose; and to help restitch the forgotten strands of the original blueprint with the lessons of having survived the current city-in-shambles.
+My function as an Architect of Remembrance is to agree that the city has, indeed, been degraded; to help the city dweller coming out of hypnosis to remember their function in the original city, if they choose; and to help restitch the forgotten strands of the original blueprint with the lessons of having survived the current city-in-shambles.
 The resulting fabric is the living architecture of the new city.

 This new city is not utopic.
 It is neither separatist nor escapist.
 New-city dwellers still have emotions and desires.
 However, the new city does not hinge on the wide-scale hypnosis that generates so much agony in the current city-in-shambles.
 For the new-city dweller, to have remembered original function is to have found joy; even when difficult, the new-city dweller’s true function is not yet another job, “brand,” or personality.